isaiah1112/sshreader/docs/source/index.rst

 Compatibility
 -------------

-In order to maintain the widest range of compatibility, sshreader is currently tested using the following versions of
-Python:

-* Python3.8 (Deprecated)
-* Python3.9
-* Python3.10
-* Python3.11
-* Python3.12
-* Python3.13
+At this time, I strive to maintain compatibility with all [supported versions of Python](https://devguide.python.org/versions/).

 .. note::